Skip to main content

 • The Meshtastic binary, meshtasticd, necessitates root access or a user with permissions to access GPIO, SPI, and other interfaces.

-• A Linux distribution compatible with the Meshtastic installation package, which is compiled for Debian Bookworm and not compatible with Bullseye.
+• A Linux distribution compatible with the Meshtastic installation packages.

 Installation